Glenealy, Hong Kong

-Glenealy is one of the few roads or streets without a suffix in Hong Kong.
-Located in the Mid-Levels on the Hong Kong Island, Hong Kong, it starts from Ice House Street and goes uphill to Hong Kong Zoological and Botanical Gardens, across Robinson Road and ends at Hornsey Road and Conduit Road.
+Glenealy (Chinese: 己連拿利; formerly 忌連拿利) is one of the few roads or streets without a street type suffix in Hong Kong.
+Located in the Mid-Levels on Hong Kong Island, it starts from Ice House Street and goes uphill to Hong Kong Zoological and Botanical Gardens, across Robinson Road and ends at Hornsey Road and Conduit Road.

 Name

 Glenealy was the short form of a valley called Glenealy Ravine (己連拿利谷 (gei2 lin4 naa4 lei6 guk1)).
-The valley separates the Government Hill in the east and Pedder's Hill in the west.
+The valley separates Government Hill in the east and Pedder's Hill in the west.

-Alternatively, the valley was known as Elliot's Vale (義律谷 (ji6 leot6 guk1)), after Charles Elliot, at the beginning and a road from Robinson Road leading to the house named Glenealy on the site of present Roman Catholic Cathedral is known as Elliot Crescent.
+Alternatively, the valley was known as Elliot's Vale (義律谷 (ji6 leot6 guk1)), after Charles Elliot, at the beginning and a road from Robinson Road leading to the house named Glenealy on the site of the present Roman Catholic cathedral is known as Elliot Crescent.

 Vale in Elliot's Vale means river valley and a river runs from Victoria Peak down to Central.
 The Elliot Vale name seems, however, to have been as short-lived as Elliot's administration.
 The name Glenealy was quickly restored after Elliott's administration ended, with a new suffix of "ravine", a fitting name in view of its steepness.